clusterinthecloud/docs/source/index.rst

 To complete this tutorial you will need:

- - access to a command-line (i.e. Linux, MacOS Terminal or WSL)
+* access to a command-line (i.e. Linux, MacOS Terminal or WSL)
- - an account with credit on Oracle cloud
+* an account with credit on Oracle cloud
- - local software installed:
+* local software installed

-     - Terraform
+  * Terraform
-     - Ansible
+  * Ansible
-     - SSH
+  * SSH

 Start by :doc:`creating the infrastructure <infrastructure>`.